learning-zone/react-basics/README.md

 ## Q. What is Flux?

 Flux is an application design paradigm used as a replacement for the more traditional MVC pattern.
 Flux is a Javascript architecture or pattern for UI which runs on a unidirectional data flow and has a centralized dispatcher.
 It is useful when your project has dynamic data and you need to keep the data updated in an effective manner.
 It was created by Facebook, and complements React as view.

-**Architecture**
+**Architecture:**

 The Flux architecture is based on the following components: